 - where negotiations relating to the credit documents are conducted or where the officers and employees of the lender or the agent on behalf of the lender participating in telephone communications with respect to such negotiations are located;

-- where funding by and payments to the lenders occur;
+- where funding by and payments to the lender occurs;

-- where the lenders execute and deliver the credit documents; and
+- where the lender executes and delivers the credit documents; and

 - whether the lender maintains an office or has employees in Canada.

 Additional regulatory considerations may apply where real property security is to be taken in connection with the lending transaction as, generally speaking, in Canada a lender holding real property security must be licensed or extra-provincially registered in the relevant jurisdiction in order to hold registered title to the real property (ie, on a realisation on such security).
 Some provinces require an entity to be licensed or extra-provincially registered in the relevant jurisdiction to register any interest (including a mortgage) against real property located in such jurisdiction.
 There is also mortgage broker legislation at the provincial level (with associated licensing requirements) that requires consideration when a lender is going to lend money to be secured by real property security.

 Additional regulatory considerations may also apply in the context of consumer lending.

 Are there any specific regulatory issues which a prospective borrower should consider when arranging or entering into a secured loan facility?